pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_2_evolution_data_platforms.md

 > This principle applies well beyond OSS- when we were choosing an initial BI tool for Slack, Mode beat Tableau because Tableau made us sit through a sales preso while Mode was just like "okay, here's the tool.
 Call us in 30 days if you want to keep it."
 > Second principle: all technical decisions are easy until someone's fingers touch a keyboard, and then the Sunk Cost Principle comes into full effect.
 By the time we had Tableau up and running, we had already built like 30+ dashboards in Mode.
 It was over.

+# A Few Predictions Going Forward

+## The Continued Dominance of SQL

+Spark in decline, just as MapReduce before it

+* analysts are sql-first
+* don't ask folks to change what works
+* everyone has a DW -- not everyone is doing "advanced analytics"

+## The Continued Growth of Snowflake

+$SNOW vs $DBX
+No enterprise won’t have a cloud data warehouse
+Some enterprises will not have an advanced analytic platform If you have a DW
+You have the data
+And you dont have to do ETL